5 other debts to clear before paying down your mortgage

 2. Personal Loan or Line of Credit

 This might be a common debt for those who like to splurge on luxury goods and services and who find themselves needing that extra line every month for spending.
-To be fair, there are also those who draw down on such facilities for other purposes like working capital for business, investment, emergencies, etc. Whatever is your purpose, if you are liable for such high interest for a while, the only logical thing to do is to consolidate them all into one loan.
+To be fair, there are also those who draw on such facilities for other purposes like working capital for business, investment, emergencies, etc. Whatever is your purpose, if you are liable for such high interest for a period, the only logical thing to do is to consolidate them all into one loan.

 However, this is likely to be the debt that’s the hardest to consolidate as you will be subject to stringent TDSR stress test ratio which you might already be unfavourably predisposed to in the first place.